How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in Oregon?

-In Oregon, landlords must give Tenant: 30 days written notice (ORS § 90.427).
-Landlord: 30 days during first year; 60 days after first year with cause stated; 90 days for no-cause termination after 1+ year of tenancy (ORS § 90.427, as amended by SB 608 2019) written notice to terminate a month-to-month tenancy.
-Tenants must give 30 days written notice.
-Notice should be delivered in person or via certified mail.
+In Oregon, landlords must give 30, 60, or 90 days (varies by tenancy length and cause) written notice to terminate a month-to-month tenancy, and tenants must give 30 days written notice.
+Landlord notice: 30 days during the first year of occupancy; 60 days after the first year with a qualifying cause stated; 90 days for no-cause termination after 1 year of occupancy (ORS § 90.427, as amended by SB 608 in 2019).
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in Oregon?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - Tenant: 30 days written notice (ORS § 90.427).
-Landlord: 30 days during first year; 60 days after first year with cause stated; 90 days for no-cause termination after 1+ year of tenancy (ORS § 90.427, as amended by SB 608 2019) for the landlord and 30 days for the tenant in Oregon.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In Oregon, that means 30, 60, or 90 days (varies by tenancy length and cause) from the landlord and 30 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 How much notice is required to terminate a lease in Oregon?

-For month-to-month tenancies, Oregon requires landlords to give Tenant: 30 days written notice (ORS § 90.427).
-Landlord: 30 days during first year; 60 days after first year with cause stated; 90 days for no-cause termination after 1+ year of tenancy (ORS § 90.427, as amended by SB 608 2019) notice and tenants to give 30 days notice.
+For month-to-month tenancies, Oregon requires landlords to give 30, 60, or 90 days (varies by tenancy length and cause) notice and tenants to give 30 days notice.
+Landlord notice: 30 days during the first year of occupancy; 60 days after the first year with a qualifying cause stated; 90 days for no-cause termination after 1 year of occupancy (ORS § 90.427, as amended by SB 608 in 2019).
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 What notice is required for rent increases in Oregon?